jataware/beaker-bio/README.md

 First, add the desired libraries to the `dependencies` within `pyproject.toml`.
 Then remove mira install command from the `Dockerfile` -  `RUN pip install git+https://github.com/indralab/mira.git`.
+Note, if your installation commands are more complicated you will need to modify the Dockerfile directly to run those commands.

 Then, in `context.json` make sure the library name (as it would be imported) is listed under the `library_names` key.
 Add a high-level `task_description` that will be used for LLM prompting.